 A single domino can topple another domino 50 percent larger than itself.
 When you’re focused on the right thing at the moment, everything after the subsequent falls into place like a progression of dominoes.
 It is called the domino effect.
 The basic idea is that attacking your goals by starting with the right thing leads to bigger things.

 To help you understand the domino effect, physicist Lorne Whitehead found that one domino can bring down a domino piece one and a half times bigger.
-You can knock over the Empire State Building with 28 dominos using this simple idea.
+Using this simple idea, you can knock over the Empire State Building with 28 dominos.
 Not everything is equally important.
 We tend to act on what we believe in life.
 Unfortunately, not everything we believe is true.
 Gary Keller deconstructs the six myths that stop people from focusing on one thing.

 Chapter: Success leaves clues

 They have a lot more manpower to focus on more than one thing.
 One person is all it takes to help successful people achieve their goals.
-Gary talks a lot about how people are brought up and are trying to become super successful in this one.
+Gary talks a lot about how people are brought up and trying to succeed in this one.
 It usually takes one great coach.
 If you focus intently on finding the one person who will impact your life, that will be where you are making the most out of your life.

-There are six major lies and misconceptions that create impedance in success.
+There are six major lies and misconceptions that create impediments to success.
 Gary explains them in this book by examples.

 Myth number one: Everything is equally important